pashasolyana/pashasolyana/README.md

 ### 1. Summary: ###
-* Web-developer specializing in backend development.
-Experienced with all stages of the development cycle.
+* Backend developer.
+I have been fully engaged in development for 3 years, actively studying new technologies and libraries.
+I have experience working at all stages of the product.

 ---
 ### 2. Education: ###